-The Farmers' Protest Movement in India, which gained momentum in 2020-2021, represents a significant struggle by farmers against agricultural laws that they believe threaten their livelihoods and food security.
+The Farmers' Protest Movement642 in India, which gained momentum in 2020-2021, represents a significant struggle by farmers against agricultural laws that they believe threaten their livelihoods and food security.
 This case study will examine the limitations of law in addressing the grievances and demands of the farmers' movement.

-The Farmers' Protest Movement primarily around three controversial agricultural laws: The Farmers' Produce Trade and Commerce (Promotion and Facilitation) Farmers (Empowerment Protection) Agreement on Price Assurance and Farm Services Act. and The Essential Commodities (Amendment) Act.
+The Farmers' Protest Movement primarily centered around three controversial agricultural laws: The Farmers' Produce Trade and Commerce (Promotion and Facilitation) The Farmers (Empowerment Act, and Protection) Agreement on Price Assurance and Farm Services Act, and The Essential Commodities (Amendment) Act.
 The laws aimed to liberalize agricultural markets, giving farmers greater autonomy in selling their produce and allowing private buyers to trade outside government-regulated markets.